-These are some of my must have tools and resources that help me maintain my blog.
+These are some of my must have blogging tools and resources that help me maintain my blog.
 I can say these tools have helped me immensely in growing my blog and they make my blog run seamlessly.
 Each tool serves a different purpose, which I’ll dive into below!
+I recommend consistently using these blogging tools so they’ll give you awesome results as well!

 Disclaimer: This post contains affiliate links which means I may make a small commission if you purchase something from my link (at no extra cost to you!)